geoffkip/amazon_grocery_shopper_agent/README.md

 ### 5. Final Review & Checkout

+- View comprehensive summary with success rate percentage
+- See separate sections for successfully added items vs. missed items
-- View summary of cart items, total cost, and budget status
+- Review total cost, budget status, and cart statistics
-- Review any missing or skipped items
-- The browser will automatically navigate to checkout
+- The browser will automatically navigate to checkout with multiple fallback strategies
 - Complete payment, delivery time, and final order confirmation manually in the browser window

 ## 🛠️ Technology Stack